sutrolabs/census-docs/sources/microsoft-fabric.md

 The process of requires a number of steps:

 1. Creating a service principal
-    2. Granting that service principal access to a SQL endpoint resource within Fabric
+2. Granting that service principal access to your Fabric workspace
+3. Selecting (or provisioning) the data resource within the workspace
-    3. Creating a Census connection using that service principal and SQL endpoint
+4. Creating a Census connection using that service principal and SQL endpoint

 ## Creating a service principal